Our curriculum plan

 Maths and English follow the National Curriculum that has been designed to be taught in maintained schools from September 2014.
 This is specific to each year group to ensure that all children are given the chance to achieve or exceed what is the required age related standard in both subjects and prepare them fully for the next phase of their education.
 Children have Maths and English lessons every day.

-In designing the curriculum teachers and learners are using a prime learning challenge, expressed as a question, as the starting point.
+Through a learning enquiry teachers and learners are using a prime learning challenge, expressed as a question, as the starting point.
 Using the information gained from the retrieval of children’s knowledge from previous experiences in school; any pre- learning tasks; the National Curriculum and the school's local context and environment, a series of subsidiary challenges are then planned.
 Each subsidiary learning challenge is also expressed as a question.
 The subsidiary learning challenge is normally expected to last for one week but this does not need to be the case.
 The final subsidiary learning challenge is handed over for learners to reflect on their learning.
 The idea is that learners present their learning back to the rest of the class or another appropriate audience -making the most of their oracy and ICT skills to do so.

 Throughout each 'Learning Enquiry' the pupils are given opportunities to apply their basic skills in reading, writing and maths.

 All of the subjects within the curriculum have equal status at Hill View and they are taught in classes, sometimes small groups or individually, by both teachers and teaching assistants.
 Our aim is that a comprehensive set of skills and knowledge can be developed by our pupils and that each subject has a distinct role.
 Religious Education follows the locally agreed syllabus, including the study of different world religions.
 Science also has a broad curriculum and extra sessions are included in the weekly timetable.
 We encourage the children to be as fit and active as possible, so our P.E sessions cover a variety of different activities to suit all abilities and are also planned separately into the class timetable.